 What is Amazon Product Listing Optimization?

 The goal for optimizing Amazon listings is to rank higher in the Amazon search results to increase traffic and sales.
 This is done, more specifically, by upgrading each product page to ensure all of the potential benefits are being utilized.
+Amazon ads can also be used to drastically improve sales without the need for organic ranking.
 Sellers have likely already researched plenty about which products to sell, how to manage inventory, etc. But, improving the ranking of a listing can keep them in business!
 That’s why we became SEO experts in the first place.
 For this reason, we take an SEO-based approach to Amazon product listing optimization.

 This means we focus on keyword research, on-page SEO (which means the copy and images used on the listing), and the importance of comments and reviews.
 Many sellers optimize one or two of these areas by default just by putting in relevant product characteristics.
 But, much fewer know to look at their products holistically through an SEO lens.
 Let’s dive a little deeper into how these items can be improved on your listings to generate more traffic and sales.